-Boy Meets Boy with music and lyrics by Bill Solly, and book by Bill Solly and Donald Ward.
-The gay musical comedy was originally produced at the Actor’s Playhouse in NYC in 1975, and recorded in 1978.
+Boy Meets Boy with music and lyrics by Bill Solly and book by Bill Solly and Donald Ward was a gay musical comedy originally produced at the Actor’s Playhouse in NYC in 1975 and recorded in 1978.

 The original production at the Actor’s Playhouse in New York received admiring reviews.